sinsunsan/archiref_wiki/Rsync.md

  -D                          same as --devices --specials -g, --group
 -o, --owner
+-k transform symlinks in source directory to plain directory in destination (used by drush rsync)

 *  so to copy permission but not the owner and group Useful when rsyncing from a mac and having different user and group on the local mac, and the remote server